April 11, 2021

 And because of my chains, most of the brothers and sisters have become confident in the Lord and dare all the more to proclaim the gospel without fear.

-Abba Father, we thank you for your son, Jesus, who ever reveals to us what it looks like to take the most horrific suffering that was the Cross and endure it to the other side of resurrection and the most honorific glory.
-Show us this way of the Cross in our own lives and especially in our darkest hours.
-Come Holy Spirit and either deliver us from our suffering or deliver us more deeply into your possibilities in the midst of it.
-WE pray in Jesus name.
-Amen.
+Abba Father, we thank you for your Son, Jesus, who reveals to us what it looks like to take the most horrific suffering that was the cross and endure it to the other side of resurrection and the most honorific glory.
+Show us this way of the cross in our own lives and especially in our darkest hours.
+Come, Holy Spirit, and either deliver us from our suffering or deliver us more deeply into your possibilities in the midst of it.
+We pray in Jesus’ name, amen.

 - Can you think of a situation where someone else’s valiant faith in the face of hardship and suffering actually increased your own faith?

-- How do you relate to the notion that an unfair hardship may not be God’s purpose, but can powerfully serve the purposes of God?
-Ever seen that in your own life?
+- How do you relate to the notion that an unfair hardship may not be God’s purpose but can powerfully serve the purposes of God?
+Have you ever seen that in your own life?